Gravitomagnetism and the significance of the curvature scalar invariants: Gravitational scalar invariants

 which have no electromagnetic counterpart. {\em At any point these four invariants may in principle take any value, independently of each other}, and are all needed to determine whether $R_{\a\b\g\d}$ has a purely electric/magnetic character.
-Analogously to a \Maxwell tensor, the Riemann tensor is called {\em purely electric (purely magnetic)} at a point if there exists an observer $\Oup$ measuring a vanishing gravitomagnetic (gravitoelectric) tidal tensor: $\HH'_{\a\b}=0$ ($\EE'_{\a\b}=0$).
-The existence of such an observer clearly requires $\mathbb{B}=0$ ($\mathbb{A}=0$), besides $\innst{R}=0$ and $\inn{R}>0$ ($<0$), but this is not sufficient.
+Analogously to a \Maxwell tensor, a non-zero vacuum Riemann tensor (or the spacetime) is called {\em purely electric (purely magnetic)} at a point if there exists an observer $\Oup$ measuring a vanishing gravitomagnetic (gravitoelectric) tidal tensor: $\HH'_{\a\b}=0$ ($\EE'_{\a\b}=0$).
+By \eqref{eq:inv-A}-\eqref{eq:inv-D} the existence of such an observer clearly requires $\mathbb{B}=0$ ($\mathbb{A}=0$), besides $\innst{R}=0$ and $\inn{R}>0$ ($\inn{R}<0$), but this is not sufficient.

 To explain why, it is useful to define the complex tensor